Alaska Department of Fish and Game

 If you would like to modify your project objectives or budget, you will need to submit a request to revise the statement of work.
 You will also need prior AKSSF approval if your total project budget is $100,000 or more and you would like to shift more than 10% of the total funding between line items (over the life of the project).
 Revisions (including no-cost extensions) are very time consuming and expensive; therefore, they will not be automatically granted, particularly for PIs with a poor track record of completing projects on time, for PIs that frequently request revisions/extensions, or for projects that do not appear to be making adequate progress.
 Revisions will not be approved unless compelling justification is provided.
 Having money left over near the end of a project or a proposed indirect rate that has not yet been approved are not sufficient justifications for a revision request.

-Revision requests should be submitted with the revised statement of work and other required forms at least 60 days before the project end date or the start of the revised activities (whichever is sooner).
+Revision requests should be submitted at least 60 days before the project end date or the start of the revised activities (whichever is sooner).
 Revision requests not meeting these deadlines may be automatically denied (particularly near the end of a PCSRF grant award).
 However, if your request is approved, please allow 60 days for processing.

 After the revision has been approved by ADF&G, subaward agreements may need to be revised.
 We can't control the speed at which outside entities sign and return subaward agreements; if you are working with an entity that tends to process agreements slowly, consider submitting your revision request ahead of schedule.
 Project expenditures outside the scope of the original agreement, and occurring between the ADF&G revision approval date and the date when the agreement is signed by all parties, are at the risk of the funded entity.